 PREREQUISITE: None.
-Students must have 4 points of PE activities to equal the 1 credit required for graduation.
+Open to sophomores, juniors and seniors.
+Offered as a semester course.
 This course is offered both semesters & will be a part of the traditional student schedule.
 Students will attend a PE class at the gym at their designated course time.
-This class focuses on a variety P.E. topics such as weight training, team sports & overall fitness activities.
+This class focuses on a variety of P.E. topics such as weight training, team sports & overall fitness activities.